 How to reduce energy your energy bills in a two-bedroom house

-Reducing your energy consumption not only cuts down your bills but also helps in decreasing your carbon footprint.
+Reducing your energy consumption not only cuts down your bills but also helps decrease your carbon footprint.
 Here are some tips:

-- Insulate your house properly: Proper insulation can keep your home warm in winters and cool in summers, reducing the need for heating or cooling.
+- Insulate your house properly: Proper insulation can keep your home warm in winter and cool in summer, reducing the need for heating or cooling.

 - Switch to energy-efficient appliances: They might cost more upfront but save you money in the long run.
 If an appliance has come to the end of its life, try replacing it with something more efficient.